KMS Fusion: Pellet design

 Key to Brueckner's approach was a spherical fuel pellet that was extremely symmetrical.
 The idea was to use hollow glass microspheres, sometimes known as microballoons, that were available from companies like 3M for use in reflective paints and other everyday applications.
 Working with physicist David Solomon, they attempted to find a solution to cut open the spheres, fill them, and then seal them again.
 In June 1972, Solomon came up with an entirely different solution, simply placing the spheres in a pressurised container of hydrogen which then diffused into the spheres right through the glass.

 The next problem to solve was that the balloons varied widely in quality, and the vast majority were unsuitable for use.
 This led to the concept of placing large numbers of the balloons under stress, which led to most of them collapsing.
 Billions of them would be stressed and a few thousand survived.
 The survivors were then placed in a pressure chamber of deuterium and heated to around 300 F and left for several weeks.
 When it was opened, many of the remaining balloons would pop open, making a sound like popcorn.
 The remains were then put into a dish of water, which made any with holes sink to the bottom.
 The few that remained were useful fusion targets.

 In November 1972, Solomon reported the success to Siegel, who thought that the company's future would be in fuel fabrication, not power plants.
-That would only be true if the design actually worked, so he approved the purchase of a suitable 1 kJ laser from the French division of General Electric.
+That would only be true if the design actually worked, so he approved the purchase of a suitable 1 kJ laser from CILAS, at that time a division of the French General Electric, CGE.
 Based on Brueckner's calculations, this would be powerful enough to hit breakeven.